Odd thermodynamic limit for the Loschmidt echo: Methods

 We now consider the second-order perturbation $h\sum_j \sigma_{j}^z$.
 Its effect on the $\ket{\psi_\pm}$ and $\ket{\phi_\pm}$ states is only a shift in the energy respectively of $\mp h$.
 Furthermore, it creates a band of states from the kink ones given by:

 with $m=1,2,\ldots,N-2$.
 The energies of the discussed eigenstates are given by

 The calculation of the Loschmidt echo is now straightforward.
-From the definition eq.~(\ref{returnProb}), expressing the initial state eq.~(\ref{g zero perturbative}) in terms of the eigenstates of the perturbed model eq.s~(\ref{psiDef}),~(\ref{phiDef2}), and~(\ref{band}) and applying the evolution operator $e^{-\imath H_1 t}$ we finally obtain the expression in eq.~(\ref{Loschmidt}).
+From the definition eq.~(\ref{returnProb}), expressing the initial state eq.~(\ref{g zero perturbative}) in terms of the eigenstates of the perturbed model Eqs.~(\ref{psiDef}),~(\ref{phiDef2}), and~(\ref{band}) and applying the evolution operator $e^{-\imath H_1 t}$ we finally obtain the expression in Eq.~(\ref{Loschmidt}).